 Bibliography 27

-Introduction with a description of the dataset
+Introduction

 Overview of the problem

 Blood pressure (BP) is an important cardiovascular health indicator, as hypertension (high blood pressure) is a major mortality factor.
 It is usually measured by cuff monitoring, but this is uncomfortable for the patient, limited to daily routine, and it provides sparse measurements in time.
 Therefore, it is desirable to improve the method of blood pressure measurement, to develop a non-invasive, continuous, and portable BP monitoring device.
 Preliminary results (trial still running) have shown that building an accurate BP meter requires exploring the full range of BP in response to physiological mechanisms.